BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ```

 Or you can download it manually from the official Maven website [here](https://maven.apache.org/download.cgi) and follow the installation instructions provided there.

+### .env File

+The `.env` file contains the necessary credentials and API keys to access the Google Gemini API.
+You must fill in the required fields with your credentials before running the scripts.
+If you ran the `install_requirements.sh` script, the `.env` file should have been created for you, and you must only fill in the necessary fields.
+If not, you can create the `.env` file and manually copying the content of the `.env-example` file and filling in the required fields.

 ## Paper Submissions